wearefractal/fusker/README.md

 Add a .js or .coffee file to the 'socket-payloads' directory of the module.

 ## Express Middleware
-Please see [this example](http://github.com/wearefractal/fusker/blob/master/example/express-test.coffee) for a working express example.
+Please see [this](http://github.com/wearefractal/fusker/blob/master/examples/express-test.coffee) for a working express example.
 It's as easy as
 	app.use(fusker.express.check);
 Detectives/payloads are the same as they would be for the fusker HTTP server.
 Make sure fusker is the first piece of middleware added.

+## PROTIPS

+Setting config.silent to true will turn off all logging Setting config.verbose to true will turn on a ton of logging

 ## Contributors